pablos123/environment/docs/bash-coding-standards.md

 | `for x in $(cmd)` | `mapfile -t arr < <(cmd); for x in "${arr[@]}"` |
 | `. file.bash` | `source file.bash` |

-When the builtin form is harder to read than the external (e.g., complex regex extraction), the external is fine.
+When the builtin form is harder to read than the external — typically complex regex extraction — the external is fine.
 The rule is "prefer," not "exclusive."
-The `source` row above is the one exception that is exclusive: never use `.` in a bash file.
+The `source` row is the one exception that *is* exclusive: never use `.` in a bash file.

 ---

-## 9. Long options over short
+## Long options over short

 Prefer long options (`--option`) to short options (`-o`) wherever both exist.
-Long options read as prose at the call site, survive grep, and don't need a man-page lookup later.
+Long options read as prose at the call site, survive grep, and don't require a man-page lookup later.

 ```bash
 # Yes